PhpCupcakeShop/Framework/Docs/ViewsCRUD.md

 ### The Following File explains the parts of the View Files based on the Model File and how to build them.

+> [!TIP]
+>
+> For a less extensive more technical guide, check out the CRUDOperations.md file.

 > [!NOTE]
 > This will not be a guide to using HTML on the page, just how to implement the PHP Classess and Methods of the framework.